Teodor Costăchioiu

 Compared to the previous year, the festival of high grades ended, so the map tends more toward orange and red.
 For the first time, only some colleges completed the middle school cycle with grades above 9.01.
 No middle school has grades above nine.

-Compared to 2022 and 2021, which were difficult years anyway because of the COVID-19 pandemic, we also see a negative evolution of the average in the national assessment.
+Compared with 2022 and 2021, which were difficult years anyway due to the COVID-19 pandemic, we also see a downward trend in the average on the national assessment.

 This year’s map also highlights another aspect: schools with very poor performance also have a small number of students who take the assessment exam.
 The same problem is seen in many schools in Ilfov.

 I’m beginning to wonder what the point is of having schools that only take 15-20 pupils.
-There are communes that have two or three small schools, one in each village in that commune.
+There are communes with two or three small schools, one in each village of that commune.
 However, the distances between these schools are small.
 If I had to decide, I would merge these schools and organize decent public transport to the remaining school.

 Private schools in Bucharest and Ilfov